G3 SunCatcher Pontoon Boat Review (From an Owner)

 On the V Series boats, you can expect to see transoms that cannot handle the higher horsepower engines (over 115hp).

-The only limitation is that you get a slower ride when the boat is full to capacity of 11 people.
+The only limitation is that you get a slower ride when the boat is full to a capacity of 11 people.
 Still, it's fast enough to pull a skier even with the full boat.

 The V Series boats still include a nice Alpine stereo with Bluetooth, but the speakers are too weak if you like to really rock out.
 They get louder than I like to listen to my music, but if you're an audiophile who likes booming bass, you'll want to upgrade the speakers.